Baguazhang (Pakua Chang)

 The practice of Baguazhang is fundamentally organized as a collection of "Eight Palms."
 The basic practice of these is called the Mother Palms.
 These palms are then joined in a more complex set, combining both a polar and cyclical set of energies known as the "Old Eight Palms."
 This application example comes from the Jiang Rong Qiao Style of Baguazhang.

 Essentially the palm shape for Water is characterized as a palm (or palms) in which the palms diverge, rise, and twist as if "spiraling like a falling snowflake."
 Energetically, the Water Palm is often associated with the season of mid-winter, which can produce extremely cold days filled with extreme forms of precipitation such as freezing rain and heavy snow.
-Cold can help the body to slow down and take a much needed break from the activities associated with the other seasons, but a excessive cold can cause the muscles, organs and skin to overly contract and cause high fevers and retard circulation.
+Cold can help the body to slow down and take a much needed break from the activities associated with the other seasons, but excessive exposure to cold could cause the muscles, organs and skin to overly contract and cause high fevers and retard circulation.

 Introduction to Baguazhang